KacemMathlouthi/go-code/README.md

 # GO-CODE: AI Coding Agent for the Terminal

-GO-CODE is a terminal-based AI coding assistant powered by OpenAI's GPT-4.1.
+GO-CODE is a terminal-based AI coding agent.
 It helps you automate coding tasks, execute shell commands, and manage files directly from your terminal.
 GO-CODE is designed for developers who want to interact with their codebase and operating system efficiently using natural language.

 ## Features